By: Sarah Gardner

 Just like you can get an upset stomach due to some food that you previously ate, so can your dog.
-The problem is that your four-legged friend cannot exactly tell you when its tummy is aching, so it’s your job to provide it with the best possible care to make sure that its health always remains top-notch.
+The problem is that your four-legged friend cannot exactly tell you when his tummy is aching, so it’s your job to provide him with the best possible care to make sure that his health always remains top-notch.

 Since you can’t really see what your curious little friend is doing 24/7, you need to learn how to recognize the warning signs of an upset stomach and act accordingly.
 Below are the most common symptoms noticed.

 But, what if you do see the signs?
-Given all the reasons above, your dog is going to suffer from an upset stomach at some point or another in his life so you need to know what to do.
-Always check with your veterinarian first to rule out anything serious that requires their attention.
-Sometimes a simple phone call to your vet will be enough.
-Alternatively, you can use www.justanswer.com here or below and get an immediate answer to any question you may have about your dog (or any other animals you may have) by an expert veterinarian.
+Given all the reasons above, your dog is going to suffer from an upset stomach at some point or another in his life, so you need to know what to do.
+Always check with your veterinarian to rule out anything serious that requires their attention.
+Sometimes a simple phone call or a trip to your vet will be enough.

-If the problem doesn’t happen to be severe and require your vet’s attention, the best thing to do is give your canine friend a bland diet that can include some easy dog treats and include some pumpkin within their diet.
-Pumpkin contains a high amount of fiber, which helps slow down a dog's digestive system and help with constipation and diarrhea.
+If the problem doesn’t happen to be severe and require your vet’s attention, the best thing to do is give your canine friend a bland diet that can include some easy dog treats and pumpkin within their diet.
+Pumpkin contains a high amount of fiber, which helps slow down a dog's digestive system which helps with constipation and diarrhea.

 These Pumpkin Patch Up's contain only one ingredient and that is PUMPKIN!
 You can either give them these Pumpkin Patch Up's alone or mix it in with their regular food.
 The great thing about these patches is that they come in a pack of 12.
 You can leave some at home and some in the car.
 We regularly go on road trips and I don't leave the house without these.
 For more information on how Pumpkin can benefit your dog, click here.